A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Additional Details for Section : Real-World Experiments

 In this section, we validate the proposed method for various ML problems.
 Our intention in this work is not motivated towards designing the most optimal algorithm which solves all the ML problems discussed previously.
 Rather, we demonstrate the practical utility of our novel approach that can integrate our plug-and-play solution with widely accepted ML models.
 As a generic optimization algorithm, we chose to work with projected gradient descent in all the experiments, which can be replaced with any other variant of the user's choice.

 We compare our proposed approach with two other training approaches.
-The first baseline is the classical approach of training without any perturbation, meaning $\mathbf{\Delta}^{\star} = \mathbf{0}$ in Algorithm \ref{alg:main}.
+The first comparison method is the classical approach of training without any perturbation, meaning $\mathbf{\Delta}^{\star} = \mathbf{0}$ in Algorithm \ref{alg:main}.
 The second approach is to directly use a random $\mathbf{\Delta}^{\star}$ without solving the optimization problem.
-These two baselines are referred as ``No error'' and ``Random'' in the columns of Table \ref{tab:all_results} and Table \ref{tab:all_exp_time_new}.
+These two comparison methods are referred as ``No error'' and ``Random'' in the columns of Table \ref{tab:all_results} and Table \ref{tab:all_exp_time_new}.
+We also compared the proposed approach against the fast gradient sign method (FGSM) \citep{goodfellow2014explaining}, projected gradient descent (PGD), and TRADES \citep{zhang2019theoretically}.
+While we could have used $\epsilon$-perturbed test data (coming from the same distribution of the training data) with some synthetic adversary, we preferred to use a more challenging scenario: test data coming from a different distribution than the training data.
 Our proposed approach is referred as ``Proposed''.
 As there are different ML problems, we use different performance metrics for comparison.

+\paragraph{Regression:} We consider the \href{https://archive.ics.uci.edu/ml/datasets/BlogFeedback}{BlogFeedback} dataset to predict the number of comments on a post.
+We chose the first 5000 samples for training and the last 5000 samples for testing, where the samples were arranged as per time.
+Hence, the test data corresponds to the future in correspondence to the training set.
+We perform training using the three approaches.
+In our method, we plug $\mathbf{\Delta}^{\star}$ using Theorem \ref{thm:reg_sqerr}.
+We use mean square error (MSE) to evaluate the performance on a test set, which is reported to be the lowest for our proposed approach for the Euclidean and $\ell_\infty$ norm constraints.

+In the experiments for minimizing the loss function, we did $500$ GD iterations with step size at $j^{\text{th}}$ iteration as $\eta_j = \frac{0.1}{\sqrt{j}}$, perturbation budget of $\epsilon = 0.1$ for Euclidean and infinity norm constraint.
+In the inner maximization defined in Eq. \eqref{eq:l2loss_lpconst}, we perform $5$ iterations of PGD and TRADES.